bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ```

 ### DELETE '/smurfs'
-* for this endpoint to work, all you need is an id sent up with your request body.
+* For this endpoint to work, all you need is an id sent up with your request body.
-* example:
+* Example:
 ```
 {
   id: 1
 }
 ```
-* if your delete worked, You'll get a success object back that looks like this
+* If your delete worked, you'll get a success object back.
-* example:
+* Example:
 ```
 input:
 {